afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Kimura (1989) and modified by Dorn (1992).
 Length-stratified age data are used to construct age-length keys for each stratum and sex.
 These keys are then applied to randomly sampled catch length frequency data.
-The stratum-specific age composition estimates are then weighted by the catch within each stratum to arrive at an overall age composition for each year.
+The stratum-specific age composition estimates are then weighted by the catch biomass within each stratum to arrive at an overall age composition for each year.
 Data were collected through shore-side sampling and at-sea observers.
 The three strata for the EBS
 were:  i) January–June (all areas, but mainly east of 170$^\circ$W); ii) INPFC area